PrototypeML/PrototypeML/docs/models.md

 Parameters and variables are similar, except that parameter values can only contain constants or constant expressions, whereas variables can contain (constant) expressions that can include parameter values.

 Parameters can be added by clicking the "plus" icon next to "Parameters", which will display a pop-up form.
-Enter the desired name for the new parameter, which will help form the identifier used within the code to access the parameter value; the prompt is the string displayed in the properties of any instances of the mutator requesting a value for the parameter; indicate whether the parameter is required or optional, and specify a default value for the parameter, if one.
+There are two kinds of parameters: input (ie. numeric), and select.
+Enter the desired name for the new parameter, which will help form the identifier used within the code to access the parameter value; the prompt is the string displayed in the properties of any instances of the block requesting a value for the parameter; and indicate whether the parameter is required or optional.

+Next, choose a "type" for the parameter.
+If you choose "input" (a numeric type), then specify the default value as any valid Python constant expression.
+If you choose type "select", then the pop-up display changes to allow you to specify the allowed string values for the select.
+Click the "plus" icon next to "Allowed Values", and a text box will appear allowing you to enter the name of one of the select options, e.g. "left".
+Click the "plus" sign next to "Allowed Values" again, and enter another possible select option, e.g. "right".
+Repeat this process until you have specified all of your desired values.
+To remove a value, click the "minus" icon next to the value text box.

+Regardless of whether you choose a numeric or select parameter type, specify a default value for the parameter, if one.
+For select parameter types, the default value must be one of the specified select options.

 Click the "Add Parameter" button to create the parameter.
 Parameters can be edited by clicking the "pencil" icon next to the parameter, which will display a pop-up form allowing you to change its attributes.
 Click "Update Parameter" to save the changes.
 Parameters can be deleted by clicking the "trash can" icon next to the parameter name.

-Variables are added, edited, and removed in exactly the same way as parameters, except that the definition of a variable can include parameter values.
+Variables are added, edited, and removed in exactly the same way as numeric parameters, except that the definition of a variable can include parameter values.
 When you are adding a variable, and you click in the definition box, if there are any parameters defined, they will be displayed below the definition box.
 To insert a parameter value into the expression you are writing in the definition box, just click on the parameter name below the definition box.
+The definition box accepts any valid Python constant expression.

 ### Setting component instance properties